| October 3, 2005

 We saw pictures and heard about an orphanage in Columbia.
 We found

 Columbia on a map.
 We learned that they speak Spanish there, not English.
+Lots of children live in the orphanage.
+Some are waiting to go home

 to their forever families, while others will live there until they are old enough to live on their own.
 We drew bright pictures